Eathox/mod1/README.md

 # Mod1

-A simple a water flow simulator i'm working on in my free time to get more familiar with python\
+A simple a water flow simulator I'm working on in my free time to get more familiar with python\
 All the rendering is done using the [marching cubes algorithm](https://en.wikipedia.org/wiki/Marching_cubes)
 ![Screenshot](examplePicture.png)

 ## Usage

 Run the program by: `python3 run.py <Mapfile>`\
-Example mapfiles are present in the folder `maps`
+Example map files are present in the folder `maps`

 ## Controls